MarsWilliams/Mentors/QuestionsforMentors.md

 - What was your interview like?
 How did you prepare?
 - What types of problems did you solve?
 - Which problem was most challenging?
 How did you solve it?
-- What kinds of mentorship and support did you recieve?
+- What kinds of mentorship and support did you receive?
 - What was the most valuable thing you learned?